DIY Vintage Tart Tin Organizer

 How to Make a Tiered Tart Tin Organizer

-Assemble by drilling pilot holes into the wood base to avoid cracking and add a dab of wood glue before screwing the wood screws into place.
+Assemble by drilling pilot holes into the wood base first.
+Then add a dab of wood glue before screwing the wood screws into place.
 Leave about 2.5 inches for the bottom tins as shown below.

 Bottom to tiered organizer showing how it was assembled.
 There are two wood screws supporting each wood dowel with wood glue for extra hold.